Roderick Perry II

-Roderick Perry II (born December 3, 1997) is an American professional football nose tackle for the Arizona Rattlers of the Indoor Football League (IFL).
+Roderick Perry II (born December 3, 1997) is an American professional football nose tackle for the Nashville Kats of the Arena Football One (AF1).
 He played college football for the South Carolina State Bulldogs and Illinois Fighting Illini.

 Early life

 Perry attended Cary High School in Cary, North Carolina.
-He was a two-time All-conference selection in football and was also a member of the wrestling team, winning the 2016 4A North Carolina state championship at heavyweight.
+He was a two-time all-conference selection in football, and was also a member of the wrestling team, winning the 2016 NCHSAA 4A 285-pound state championship.

 College career

 Perry played collegiate football at South Carolina State from 2016 to 2019, where he recorded 67 total tackles, with 5.5 sacks.
 He then transferred to Illinois as a graduate transfer, where he played from 2020 to 2021.
 While at Illinois, he had 43 total tackles, 4 sacks, and was a 2021 PFF All-Big Ten honorable mention.

 Professional career

 Cleveland Browns

 After going undrafted in the 2022 NFL draft, Perry was signed by the Cleveland Browns on May 1, 2022.
 Perry was waived by the Browns on August 30, but re–signed to the team's practice squad the following day.
-He was promoted to the active roster on November 12, 2022.
-He was waived on November 14 and re-signed to the practice squad.
-He signed a reserve/future contract on January 9, 2023.
-He was waived on May 15, 2023.
+He was promoted to the active roster on November 12.
+Perry was waived on November 14 and re-signed to the practice squad.

+Perry signed a reserve/future contract with Cleveland on January 9, 2023.
+He was waived by the Browns on May 15.